micahscopes/animorphism/README.md

 let toHuman = (cow,oldSelf) => cow.morphBackTo(oldSelf);
 let asCow = new Animorphism(toCow,toHuman);
 ```
-Now, if you'll recall from the Animorphs books, benevolent aliens gave some kids
+Now, if you'll recall from the Animorphs books, benevolent aliens gave some youth the ability to transform into animal form.
+The youth had critical missions to accomplish, as malevolent aliens were trying to take over the world and turn people into slug creatures.
+The only danger was that if they stayed in animal form too long, the youth could get stuck there.
+So it was important for them to accomplish their task, then morph back into humans before they got stuck

-one or more critical missions to accomplish when they were in animal form:
+In our example, we will transform into a cow, chew cud, then transform back into a human as soon as possible:
 ```javascript
 let bovineTask = (cow) => cow.chew(cud);
 let doMission = asCow.do(bovineTask);